daotl/go-bitswap/README.md

 MIT

-Copyright for portions of this fork are held by Juan Batiz-Benet. as part of the original [go-bitswap](https://github.com/ipfs/go-bitswap) project.
+Copyright for portions of this fork are held by Juan Batiz-Benet as part of the original [go-bitswap](https://github.com/ipfs/go-bitswap) project.
 All other copyright for this fork are held by DAOT Labs.
 All rights reserved.